1 2 3 4 5 6 7

 When 'Pull Up' was being filmed, there were so many moments that captured the sweat, hard work, and fun that goes on behind the scenes.
 Going into the next videos, my team and I made sure to have an extra camera ready to capture it all.

 The treatment for this video started with the notes "GLADIATOR ENTRANCE" - it had to be loud with a lot of lights.
 It was directed by Joel Florian with tons of input from my team, bless him for being open to all the feedback and notes.
-We had a lot of fun with him, he asked him to direct the other 5 videos.
+We had a lot of fun with him, we asked him to direct the other 5 videos.
+He’s a genius.

 BREAKING DOWN THE VIDEO